WASasquatch/humhub-modules-randomuser/README.md

 ### Installation

-- Drop into your /protected/modules folder
+- Drop or clone into your /protected/modules folder as "randomspace"
 - Activate module in ACP

 __Author:__ Jordan Thompson